Azure/iotedge/samples/dotnet/EdgeX509AuthDownstreamDevice/README.md

 # Send Event Sample

-Sample application that uses the Azure IoT Dotnet SDK to send telemetry messages to the Azure IoT Hub cloud service or to an Azure IoT Edge device.
+Sample application that uses the Azure IoT Dotnet SDK to send telemetry messages to the Azure IoT Edge gateway device.
 The sample demonstrates how to connect and send messages using a protocol of your choices as a parameter.

 ## Build the sample